JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-3/index.md

 };
 ```

-The updated `GameGrid` component does not receive any props, and it has to handle the error and pending states itself.
+The updated `GameGrid` component does not receive any props, but now it has to handle the error and pending states itself.

 Updated **Totals.tsx**